-Tuple-space languages, such as Linda [16], also decouple computations to enable parallelization.
+Tuple-space languages, such as Linda [45], decouple computations to enable parallelization.
 The threads of execution communicate through a set of primitives that manipulate a global tuple space.
-These primitives add, read, and remove tuples of values from a global tuple-space.
-However, these language were not designed to address software errors.
-Software errors can permanently halt threads of execution in these languages causing the system to eventually fail.
-Simply automatically restarting these threads is unlikely to work as local state has been lost.
-Furthermore, the communication primitives can be used in a very general fashion - automatically extracting communication patterns can be difficult.
+While these systems were not designed to address software errors as errors in these systems can permanently halt the execution of threads, Bristlecone implements a similar technique to decouple the execution of its tasks.

-The orchestration language Orc [11] specifies how work flows between tasks.
+The orchestration language Orc [46] specifies how work flows between tasks.
 Orc is designed to decouple operations and expose parallelism.
 Note that if an operation fails, any work (and any corresponding data) flowing through the task may be lost.
 Since the goal of Orc is not failure recovery, it was not designed to contain mechanisms to recover data from failed tasks.
 Therefore, errors can cause critical information to disappear, eventually causing the software system to fail.
 Bristlecone uses flags to keep track of the conceptual states (or roles) that objects are in, enabling software systems to recover data from software errors and to continue to execute successfully.

-Actors communicate through messages [25, 2].
+Actors communicate through messages [47, 48].
 Actors were originally designed as a concurrent programming paradigm.
 Failures may cause actors to drop messages and corrupt or lose their state.
 Bristlecone's objects persist across task failures and can still be used by other tasks.
 Moreover, state corruption in actors can cause actors to permanently crash.
-Since Bristlecone's tasks are stateless, a previous failure of task do not affect future invocations of the task on different inputs.
+Since Bristlecone's tasks are stateless, a previous failure of a task does not affect future invocations of that task on different inputs.

-Argus is a distributed programming language that organizes processes under guardians and isolates a process failure to the guardian under which it executes [30].
+Argus is a distributed programming language that organizes processes under guardians and isolates a process failure to the guardian under which it executes [49].
 Inconsistencies could potentially cause the enclosing guardian to shut down.
 Argus supports failure recover through an exception handling mechanism.
 This approach is complementary to Bristlecone: a developer can write exception handlers for anticipated failures and Bristlecone can be used to recover from unexpected failures.

-Oz is a concurrent, functional language that organizes computations as a set of tasks [41, 31].
+Oz is a concurrent, functional language that organizes computations as a set of tasks [50, 51].
 Tasks are created and destroyed by the program.
 A task becomes reducible (executable) once the constraint store satisfied the task's guard.
 Task reducibility is monotonic - once a task is reducible it is always reducible.
-Task activation in Bristlecone is not monotonic - the developer can temporarily disable a task when other tasks have placed objects into states that are incompatible with the task or when the effect of task is no longer desirable.
+Task activation in Bristlecone is not monotonic - the developer can temporarily disable a task when other tasks have placed objects into states that are incompatible with the task or when the effect of a task is no longer desirable.
 Non-monotonicity makes it straightforward for a Bristlecone application to use multiple implementations of the same functionality for redundancy.
 Moreover, since task creation is controlled by the program in Oz, it is more difficult to reason statically about tasks.

-Concurrent Prolog is logic-based language that uses unification to prove a goal [38, 37].
+Concurrent Prolog is logic-based language that uses unification to prove a goal [52, 53].
 The proof corresponds to the execution of the program.
 Concurrent Prolog's guarded notation is similar to Bristlecone's flag expressions, but Concurrent Prolog's evaluation strategy starts from an end goal and reasons backwards.
 Concurrent Prolog programs may be able to recover from some failures by finding a different execution that reaches the same end goal.
 The downside is that if a failure prevents the program from completely achieving its end goal, the program will be unable to make partial progress.
-Bristlecone works forward from an initial flag setting for the startup object and therefore can make progress even if a failure prevents the system from completely achieving its goal.
+Bristlecone works forward and therefore can make progress even if a failure prevents the system from completely achieving its goal.